jestrade/Login-Form-React-Firebase/readme.md

 # Login Form
-> This repositorie contains a single web front end application deployable in Firebase, using Firebase tools.
+> This repository contains a single web front end application deployable in Firebase, using Firebase tools.

 ## Usage
 Login form that redirects the user to a protected page.
 The protected page shows 2 links to Message List and Upload File